Crissky/myCBRsCreator/README.md

 # pyCBRsCreator

-Creates CBR files based on subfolders with .png and / or .jpg files
+Creates CBR files based on subfolders with .png and/or .jpg files

 Development...